© 2024 Ideastream Public Media

 In addition to the upcoming events, initiatives and everyday workings of the library, they have also introduced limited addition, “commemorative” library cards to be sent to current library card holders and patrons, as well as tote bags and mugs for purchase at the library’s various locations.
 The cards and tote bags will feature artwork by local artists Lizzi Aronhalt and April Couch.

-Mariah Alanskas is a news intern at Ideastream Public Media.
+Mariah Alanskas was a news intern at Ideastream Public Media for the spring 2024 semester.